EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 Self-driving in Botswana can be a challenge depending on your level of experience but also depending on the season.

 I recommend you rent a fully equipped 4×4 car, preferably with a GPS with camping sites and other important GPS coordinates pre-programmed.
-This will help guide you to stay on track and able to orientate yourself, ensuring your drive will be a safe one for you and your close-ones.
+This will help guide you to stay on track and be able to orientate yourself, ensuring your drive will be a safe one for you and your close ones.

 You can always ask one of our staff members for advice on what routes are recommended at the moment since this might change from one part of the year to another.
 Remember; in the African bush anything is possible so coming prepared and aware are factors that can help your drive be a successful one that will give you, your friends, and family memories for life.

 ADDITIONAL TIPS FOR YOUR TRIP TO BOTSWANA

 - Currency: The local currency in Botswana is Pula.
 They widely accepted South African Rand.
 You can use an ATM in one of the main towns.
 Always carry money with you, as most places do not accept credit cards.

 - Fuel: on long drives pick up fuel regularly in the major towns as there can be long distances between stations.

 - Supplies: snack and drinks are available at most of the fuel stops and the bigger towns had a well-stocked Spar Supermarket.

 - Maps/GPS: Download maps onto your phone which can be accessed offline.
 Also, keep a paper map in the glove box just in case!

 - SIM cards: it’s easy to pick up a pay as you go SIM in the airports as well as local mobile network stores.